TheDeanLab/COMPASS/_sources/imaging/imaging.rst.txt

     6. If spherical aberration is still present, make slight adjustments to the objective correction collar and repeat Steps 1-5.

-As a note, observing the camera live-feed via Navigate's "Continuous Scan" mode while adjusting the correction collar can help to get in the general vicinity of the correct placement of the correction collar.
+As a note, observing the camera live-feed via navigate's "Continuous Scan" mode while adjusting the correction collar can help to get in the general vicinity of the correct placement of the correction collar.
 An example of how change in the correction collar affect live images are shown below for fluorescent beads.
 Aiming to get to get the beads near the expected light sheet position to be as in-focus as possible is a general guide for what direction to move the collar;